pabloh/pathway/README.md

 This second matcher is analog to `succeed_on` but it asserts that operation execution was a failure instead.
 Also if you return an error object, and you need to, you can assert the error type using the `type` chain method (aliased as `and_type` and `with_type`); the error message (`and_message`, `with_message` or `message`); and the error details (`and_details`, `with_details` or `details`).
 Mind you, the chain methods for the message and details accept nested matchers while the `type` chain can only test by equality.

-##### form matchers
+##### contract/form matchers

-Finally we can see that we are also testing the operation's form, implemented here with the `dry-validation` gem.
+Finally we can see that we are also testing the operation's contract (or form), implemented here with the `dry-validation` gem.

-Two more matchers are provided when we use this gem: `require_fields` (aliased `require_field`) to test when form is expected to define a required set of fields, and `accept_optional_fields` (aliased `accept_optional_field`) to test when a form must define certain set of optional fields.
+Two more matchers are provided: `require_fields` (aliased `require_field`) to test when a contract is expected to define a required set of fields, and `accept_optional_fields` (aliased `accept_optional_field`) to test when a contract must define a certain set of optional fields, both the contract class (at operation class method `contract_class`) or an instance (operation class method `build_contract`) can be provided.

-These matchers are only useful when using `dry-validation` and will very likely be extracted to its own gem in the future.
+These matchers are only useful when using `dry-validation` (on every version newer or equal to `0.11.0`) and will probably be extracted to their own gem in the future.

 ## Development